 - If you have an allergy to flunisolide or any other part of flunisolide (oral inhalation).

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 This medicine may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take flunisolide (oral inhalation) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Flunisolide?

-- Tell all of your health care providers that you take flunisolide.
+- Tell all of your health care providers that you take flunisolide (oral inhalation).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Call your doctor right away if your breathing problems get worse, if your rescue inhaler does not work as well, or if you need to use your rescue inhaler more often.

-- If you have been taking flunisolide for many weeks, talk with your doctor before stopping.
-You may want to slowly stop this medicine.
+- If you have been taking flunisolide (oral inhalation) for many weeks, talk with your doctor before stopping.
+You may want to slowly stop flunisolide (oral inhalation).